piougy/CzechIdMng/Realization/backend/tool/README.md

 ## Requirements

-- Install `maven` - at least version `3.1` is required (Configure ``MAVEN_HOME`` environment property or use ``--maven-home`` IdM tool argument).
+- Install ``maven`` - at least version ``3.1`` is required (Configure ``MAVEN_HOME`` environment property or use ``--maven-home`` IdM tool argument).
 If libraries for maven build are downloaded automatically, then maven repositories (e.g. https://repo1.maven.org/maven2/, https://nexus.bcvsolutions.eu/repository/maven-public-releases) has to be available.
 Libraries have to be prepared in local maven repository otherwise.
 - Node and npm:
   - are downloaded, extracted and put into a node folder created in your installation directory (``target``) automatically (we are using [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin#frontend-maven-plugin)).
 Node repositories (e.g. https://nodejs.org/dist) has to be available.
 Node/npm will be "installed" locally to your project, it will not be installed globally on the whole system (and it will not interfere with any Node/npm installations already present).
   - or can be installed globally and used by ``--node-home`` IdM tool argument.
   - third party node modules are downloaded automatically from public node repository.
+- ``Java 1.8`` usage is required by conventions.
+Artefacts have to be built under ``Java 1.8`` version.
+Java 11 is supported @since version 10.0.0., but we decide to not use it - artefact will run on environment with ``Java 1.8`` version.

 ## How to get the tool